ZyrusJian/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly:- this script is used to list files and directories with user and group ID displayed numerically in long format.
 6-firstdirectory:- this script creates a directory called "my_first_directory" in the /tmp path.
 7-movethatfile:- this script moves "betty" file to "my_first_directory".
+8-firstdelete:- this script removes "betty" file from "my_first_directory.